Christoph/MultilingualTextAnalysis/README.md

 were used to annotate the English documents regarding the occurance of the Economy & budget, Labor market, Security, and Welfare frame.

-### Hyperparameter selection
+### Classifier Selection

 The hyperparameter_selection.py file was used to identify the best hyperparameter per algorithm for each frame and language.

-### Classifier Selection
-The classification.py file was used to compare classification methods by algorithm and number of training documents.
+The classification.py file was then used to compare classifier performance by algorithm and number of training documents.

 Structure:
 - Everything before line 280 loads libraries and functions.